The Paradox Of Confidence

-you really can have too much of a good thing.
+you can have too much of a good thing.

 Confidence.
 Noun; the quality of being certain of your abilities or of having trust in people, plans, or the future.

 Cambridge Dictionary 2018.

 In the 18th Century, Voltaire captured a paradox in confidence that has stood the test of time: “doubt is not a pleasant condition, but certainty is absurd”.
-Like fellow behavioural pioneers Adam Smith, Florence Nightingale and David Ogilvy, his intuition has since been grounded in modern empirical research.
+His intuition has since been grounded in modern empirical research.
 But his words also underestimate the extent of our visceral attraction to confidence.

-Doubt in our abilities, in others or in the future is far more than unpleasant; it can be experienced as a deep psychological and biological threat.
+Doubt in our abilities, in others or in the future is far more than unpleasant; it can be experienced as a deep psychological threat.
 Confidence is the antidote that returns us to safety and increases our standing in other’s minds.
 Embracing the certainty it brings - even if objectively unjustified – is not absurd on those grounds.

 Uncertainty is a threat.

-While we all have unique personalities and preferences, we’re also members of a species designed for survival.
-According to the second law of thermodynamics, every dynamic system must suffer disorder (or entropy), and humans are no different.
-Our ability to cope has determined the longevity of our race.
-In 2012, Dr Jacob Hirsh and colleagues published a paper applying that principle to the influence of uncertainty-related anxiety on behaviour.
-It framed uncertainty as an adaptive challenge for any organism, and its management as a matter of our survival.
+We all have unique personalities and preferences, but we’re also members of a species designed to prosper.
+In 2012, Dr Jacob Hirsh and colleagues published a paper framing uncertainty as an adaptive challenge for any organism, and its management as a matter of survival.